ruffle-rs/ruffle/README.md

 This project is tested with BrowserStack.

+### Android

+Follow the [instructions](https://github.com/ruffle-rs/ruffle-android/blob/main/CONTRIBUTING.md#building-from-source) in the `ruffle-android` project for building the Android application of Ruffle.

 ### Scanner

 If you have a collection of "real world" SWFs to test against, the scanner may be used to benchmark ruffle's parsing capabilities.
-Provided with a folder and an output filename, it will attempt to read all of the flash files and report on the success of such a task.
+Provided with a folder and an output filename, it will attempt to read all of the Flash files and report on the success of such a task.

 `cargo run --release --package=ruffle_scanner -- folder/with/swfs/ results.csv`

 ### Exporter

-If you have a swf and would like to capture an image of it, you may use the exporter tool.
+If you have a SWF file and would like to capture an image of it, you may use the exporter tool.
 This currently requires hardware acceleration, but can be run headless (with no window).

 - `cargo run --release --package=exporter -- path/to/file.swf`